NoamLeabo/FaceBar_Android_Version/README.md

 design experience of the app.
 If that is not possible, you can run the app on an emulator.

-In general, the work was done by all group members.
-2 of the members wrote the most of the code (basiclly onw wrote the feed and the other wrote the register and login), but we all helped one each other a lot with bugs and coding ideas, including implication of conclusions from writing the Web app.
-First we connected the login and register screen, then we connected them both with the feed page, and magde sure that the entire app functions properly.
+In general, this part of the work was done by all group members.
+Like pre. part same 2 of the members did the most of the code
+(one did the fullstack changes in the feed, pro-page, login-page etc, and the other wrote the connection and all the "server logic"), yet we all helped one each other a lot with bugs and coding ideas, including implication of conclusions from writing the previous part.
+The main idea was first to make the server running, and then do the adaptations to the andriod app.

 Quick basic guide: